Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/embedding.md

 |}
 ```

-After all this, we would have a functional macro that lets us embed Brainfuck code into Nessa!
+After all this, we would have a functional macro that lets us embed Brainfuck code into Ryna!
 This would be the complete code
 and an example:

 ```